ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 ## Upgrading from Redis V7.2 to Redis V8.2
 {: #v7-v8-upgrading}

-To information about how to upgrade from Redis V7.2 to Redis V8.2, see [Upgrading to a new major version](/docs/databases-for-redis?topic=databases-for-redis-upgrading&interface=ui).
+For information about how to upgrade from Redis V7.2 to Redis V8.2, see [Upgrading to a new major version](/docs/databases-for-redis?topic=databases-for-redis-upgrading&interface=ui).

-## {{site.data.keyword.databases-for-redis}} modules
+## Redis modules
 {: #v8-modules}

 Redis V8 supports several official modules that extend its functionality for advanced use cases.
-The following key modules are described along with their capabilities.
+The key modules are described along with their capabilities.

 ### RedisBloom
 {: #redisbloom}